learn-co-curriculum/hs-data-structures-resources/README.md

 + [Ruby in 100 Minutes - Hashes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#8.-hashes).
 And this is a quick read on hashes.

-<a href='https://learn.co/lessons/hs-data-structures-resources' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-data-structures-resources' title='Arrays and Hashes Resources'>Arrays and Hashes Resources</a> on Learn.co and start learning to code for free.</p>